 Flapper: The inner parts of your toilet work together to make it flush.
 When you push down the handle, the flapper lifts, allowing water to be pushed through the trap and into your sewer.
 The flapper is a stopper that keeps water from constantly flowing through the toilet.

 Fill Valve: Water flows into the toilet tank from a supply line.
 As the water in the tank rises, a float on the fill valve rises with it.
 When the float gets to the top of the fill valve, the toilet stops filling.

 Flange & Wax Ring: Your toilet is bolted to the floor with a flange and a wax ring.
-Simply put, the flange is typically a metal rim used for attaching one object to another (example: a toilet to the floor).
-The wax ring is literally a circle of wax that sits between the flange and the toilet, creating a seal to keep water from leaking.
+Simply put, the flange is typically a metal rim used for attaching one object to another (for example a toilet to the floor).
+The wax ring is a circle of wax that sits between the flange and the toilet, creating a seal to keep water from leaking.